vaniocz/VanioBuzzBundle/README.md

 # VanioBuzzBundle
-An integration of Buzz library inside Symfony
+An integration of Buzz HTTP client inside Symfony